 - (a) A site plan showing the building(s) and number and size of units proposed. - (b) Color photographs of the project site looking out towards the road, side and rear. - (c) Preliminary parking layout.
 Enumerate the number, size, and type of parking spaces to be provided pursuant to §260-30.
-Include locations proposed for bicycle parking and any required parking to meet the American with Disabilities Act requirements. - (d) Locations of site elements including signs, recreational areas, common use areas, garbage enclosures, pedestrian linkages, preliminary landscape plan. - (e) Building elevations showing building height, exterior materials, colors, sign design, and site and building lighting.
+Include locations proposed for bicycle parking and any required parking to meet the American with Disabilities Act requirements.

+- (d) Locations of site elements including signs, recreational areas, common use areas, garbage enclosures, pedestrian linkages, preliminary landscape plan. - (e) Building elevations showing building height, exterior materials, colors, sign design, and site and building lighting.

-CB.
-Co-housing Developments.
+B. Co-housing Developments.

-- (1) ~~Co-housing developments shall be allowed only pursuant to all regulations and~~

-~~procedures as per the Floating Residential District (§260-92.1).
-Density of co-housing units shall be pursuant to Attachment 2, Table 2.~~

-(2) Co-housing developments are permitted to include a variety of housing types including s. ~~S~~ingle-family, two-family, three and four-plex dwellings pursuant to §260-89, and, multifamily dwellings pursuant to §260-90 (B), ~~and~~ structures for common facilities such as recreation, meeting, dining, kitchen, and laundry, shall be allowed within a co-housing development.
-All common structures are to be used primarily by the residents of the dwellings located within the co-housing development.

-(3) Other private or public uses that may be approved within the co-housing development include ~~a church or other places of worship; private school; day care center; nursery school; park or playground; garden, nursery, or farm; roadside stand or farm market to display and sell farm or other products made on-site; solar collectors as may be allowed by the Town of Woodstock; home occupations; artist studio; and artisanal food production facilities such as but not limited to a commercial kitchen, including the production, preparation and storage of food for sale.~~ No retail establishment, restaurant, or short-term rental of any facilities within the co-housing development shall be allowed.
-Public spaces shall only be used for non-commercial purposes.
-Permitted uses of common spaces must be by agreement of the residents according to governance established by the co-housing community.

-(4) Manner of Land Ownership.
-The property in a co-housing development may be owned in the following manners:

-- (a) Each dwelling unit may be owned by individuals or entities (with or without a homeowners' association2 or similar body) provided that there is compliance with Chapter 202, Subdivision of Land, including the conservation subdivision regulations; or - (b) As a cooperative (where there is one entity that owns the land and which leases land to individuals who then erect dwelling units on the leased land or where one entity owns the land and all buildings and leases specific dwelling units and associated accessory buildings to individuals or families); or - (c) As a condominium; or - (d) As common land, facilities and infrastructure (roadways, water and sewer lines and other infrastructure) may be owned by a separate corporation controlled by the residents of all the co-housing neighborhood;3 or
+- (1) Co-housing developments shall be allowed only pursuant to all regulations and procedures as per the Floating Residential District (§260-92.1). - (2) Co-housing developments are permitted to include a variety of housing types.
+Single-family, two-family, three and four-plex dwellings, multifamily dwellings, and structures for common facilities such as recreation, meeting, dining, kitchen, and laundry, shall be allowed within a co-housing development.
+All common structures are to be used primarily by the residents of the dwellings located within the co-housing development. - (3) Other private or public uses that may be approved within the co-housing development include a church or other places of worship; private school; day care center; nursery school; park or playground; garden, nursery, or farm; roadside stand or farm market to display and sell farm or other products made on-site; solar collectors as may be allowed by the Town of Woodstock; home occupations; artist studio; and artisanal food production facilities such as but not limited to a commercial kitchen, including the production, preparation and storage of food for sale.
+No retail establishment, restaurant, or short-term rental of any facilities within the co-housing development shall be allowed. - (4) Manner of Land Ownership.
+The property in a co-housing development may be owned in the following manners: - (a) Each dwelling unit may be owned by individuals or entities (with or without a homeowners' association2 or similar body) provided that there is compliance with Chapter 202, Subdivision of Land, including the conservation subdivision regulations; or - (b) As a cooperative (where there is one entity that owns the land and which leases land to individuals who then erect dwelling units on the leased land or where one entity owns the land and all buildings and leases specific dwelling units and associated accessory buildings to individuals or families); or